darcien/gkms/INBOX.md

 ## ops

 - setup deployment
+  - gh pages is done, but root page has extra slash
+  - plus with the sveltekit static assets thing, maybe need to look into different host.
+    Right now need to rebuild for different domain.
 - setup domain
 - restructure the repo
   - zed still missing lots of monorepo configs